gilcrest/diygoapi/README.md

 ## README under construction

-v0.47.2 - 6/28/2022 - I have made a lot of changes and have been working through the README.
-Everything in this doc is up to date, but I see a few bugs in the cURL examples - I will quickly squash in the next day or two.
+v0.47.3 - 6/28/2022 - I have made a lot of changes and have been working through the README.
+Everything in this doc is up to date.
+Working through adding more detail to the Project Walkthrough sections as well as a quick Intro video to take people through the setup steps.